 The library is currently evaluating electronic availability in the marketplace for periodicals held in print.
 Institutional licenses for electronic journals and other periodicals are costly, as are backfile purchases of historical issues.
 Phase 4 of the alteration project will include estimates for backfile purchases for potential fundraising.

 Shared print programs are explicit, long term partnerships among libraries to preserve content and provide access.
 Interlibrary borrowing and lending does not include a guarantee that the holding library will retain the resource in perpetuity or for some number of years.

 No, because compact shelving (the rolling shelves) are high density, generally the floor has to be rated to hold double the weight (300 lbs per sq ft.) vs. standard open shelving.
 When the GTU library was built, the floor below the existing compact shelving was designed with the weight of the shelving mechanisms and high density storage in mind.
 Other parts of the building were built for standard weight bearing, so we cannot add compact shelving.

-We don't have a plan yet for extending the hours, but it would not be before the building alterations will be complete in July 2023.
-For Fall Semester 2022 and Spring 2023, we are planning on a 9am-6pm M-Th, and 9am-5pm F schedule, unless there are major changes in the building that would not allow us to be open.
-The Summer and January schedule will likely be 9-5 M-F or possibly closing at 4pm on Fridays.
-If you are looking for a quiet place to study, consider visiting the branch library in San Anselmo or the libraries of UC-Berkeley.
+We don't have a plan yet for extending the hours, as we continue to evaluate post-pandemic use.
+For 2023, we are planning on a 9am-6pm M-Th, and 9am-5pm F schedule.
+If you are looking for a quiet place to study late at night or on weekends, consider visiting the libraries of UC-Berkeley, only a block away.
 We are open to feedback about library hours.

 The collections currently occupy approximately 26,000 linear feet on 2 floors and the future shelving space is approximately 18,000 linear feet, so we must reduce the collection by about 8,000-9,000 linear feet.